 We look forward to hearing from you and hope to be of service.
-If you have any questions, or would like to schedule a briefing, please contact me or have your staff contact ASHRAE's government affairs office at GovAffairs@ashrae.org.
-Thank you for your attention to the health and safety of the public, which can advance educational outcomes.
+If you have any questions, please contact me or have your staff contact ASHRAE's government affairs office at GovAffairs@ashrae.org.
+Thank you again for your attention to health and safety in education.